-Mr Tauri is Community Engagement Lead with Statistics NZ, which includes stakeholder engagement, team management and strategy development.
+Mr Tauri is Senior Manager Census Partnerships and Engagement with Statistics NZ, which includes stakeholder engagement, team management and strategy development.
 Prior to his position of Business Development and Initiatives Manager, ANZ, Ru held the role of General Manager, RSE NZ.
 He has an event management

 and account management background with a special interest in collaboration, grassroots development and stakeholder

 Mr Clarke, has extensive experience in a range of farming systems including sheep and beef under organic principles reflecting his deep interest in the health of society – consumers and the environment.
 As a member of Federation Farmers NZ and former chair of the New Zealand Beef Council, Graham has participated in agri-politics at both a local and national level.
 Graham’s passion is building healthy cultures and people and reflecting his deep and personal interest in road safety advocacy, in recent years, he has led the care of a road crash survivor advocating road safety education for youth.